Gurpinder009/mobile_development2_classwork/readme.md

 # Get Healthy App
 This application is compilable or runnable but it is not complete.
 There are many features that are required implementation and some of them requires refinement and i am working on it.

-## list of features implemented so far
+## List of features implemented so far
  - map locator (require permission handler)
  - authentication (require better error message)
  - Dashboard (requires cloud data and little more styling)